MaggieShao596/The_Calorie_Step_Connection/README.md

 - `n_ingredients` (**quantitative**): number of ingredients, representing recipe complexity
 - `sugar(PDV)` (**quantitative**): sugar content as a percentage of daily value, directly related to calorie content

-Both features are quantitative — there are no ordinal or nominal features in this baseline model, so no categorical encodings were necessary.
+Both features are quantitative, there are no ordinal or nominal features in this baseline model, so no categorical encodings were necessary.
 To prepare the data for modeling, we applied the following transformations:
 - For `sugar(PDV)`, we applied a `log1p` transformation to reduce right skewness, making it easier for the linear model to learn relationships
 - All features were then standardized using `StandardScaler`
 - The response variable `calories` was also log-transformed using `log1p` to reduce skewness in the target variable